RRSP Contribution Limit calculator

 Because RRSP contributions are tax-deductible but its withdrawals are taxable, they’re better suited towards someone currently making a high income who expects to be living off less once they retire.
 A person like this can use their current RRSP contributions to reduce their taxes each year, then pay less tax on their RRSP income once they’re retired and in a lower tax bracket.
 While their RRSP may not have a lot of flexibility due to its taxable withdrawals, it’s most likely not a concern as they won’t need access to the money as it grows.

 TFSAs, on the other hand, are the opposite.
-Withdrawals from a TFSA are tax-free, but contributions are subject.
-This means you’ll be paying taxes on your deposits while you’re young and contributing, but can take money out for free.
+Withdrawals from a TFSA are tax-free, and contributions are not tax deductible.
 In this way, TFSAs are perfect for those in a lower tax bracket who expect to be making more money as they get older (i.e. small business owners or entrepreneurs).
-If you have to pay tax, you might as well do so when you’re in a lower bracket and the hit isn’t as hard.
 TFSAs also have the added benefit of liquidity, meaning you can withdraw money from the account at any time as needed (check your TFSA limit here).

 That being said, there’s no rule against having both, and a TFSA can make an excellent counterpart to an RRSP if you’ve got the ability to regularly contribute to each.